 The reference, test, and impacted L/P/R waterbody classification scheme developed in the process described in Section 6.2 was used to develop preliminary draft nutrient criteria.
 One of the assumptions of this approach to nutrient criteria development is that differences exist between reference lakes and the rest of the population.
 In order to verify this hypothesis, the reference population formed by the lakes, ponds and reservoirs identified as "reference" lakes by the state experts was compared to the general population of lakes in New England for each of the trophic parameters.
-Figures 6-2 to 6-5 illustrates that comparison for TP, TN, chl a and SDT, respectively, where cumulative frequency distributions are given for the reference, general ("all"), lake populations.
-On these figures the 75th percentile for the reference lake population and the 25th percentile for the general lake population was also included for comparative purposes.
+Figures 6-2 to 6-5 illustrates that comparison for TP, TN, chl a and SDT, respectively, where cumulative frequency distributions are given for the reference lake population and the 25th percentile for the general lake population are indicated, as are the corresponding parameter values.
+The impacted lake population was also included for comparative purposes.
 Note that these percentiles are not used for SDT, where higher values denote higher transparency and better water quality.
 In that case, the 75th percentile for the reference and 25th percentile for the general lake population was used.